NHDaly/tmux-better-mouse-mode/README.md

 ### Configuration

-Set options in `.tmux.conf`. ie `set -g @scroll-down-exit-copy-mode "off"` to disable scrolling down exits copy-mode.
+Set options in `.tmux.conf`.
+For example, `set -g @scroll-down-exit-copy-mode "off"` to disable scrolling down exits copy-mode.

 - `scroll-down-exit-copy-mode` - When enabled, the pane exits `copy-mode` when scrolling hits the bottom of the scroll-back history.
   - "on" (default)  - Scrolling can exit `copy-mode`.